jakerobinson19/Trulia/README.md

 ATTENTION
 ---------
 Trulia can detect the automated webdriver and will throw a captcha.
+However, the bot will pause anytime a captcha appears and wait for the user to solve the captcha to continue scraping data.
+Although not entirely automated because of this required interaction, the bot can still reasonably scrape listing data for several zipcodes in between interruption.

 WARNING: Use this code at your own risk, scraping is against Trulia's TOC